 Types of Bone Grafts

-A first variation, called socket graft, is applied to patients right after a dental extraction to cover up the space where a tooth used to be.
+A first variation, called socket graft, is applied to patients right after a tooth extraction to cover up the space where a tooth used to be.
 It considerably reduces the resorption process, so an implant can be safely placed when the exposed socket heals.

 Patients who already present a noticeable reduction can opt for a block bone graft, where a piece of bone shaped according to the size of the reduced area will be attached to it with tiny titanium screws.
 The block of bone is usually taken from the chin or the back of the jaw.